johntsinger/da-python-p4/README.md

 #### Tournaments menu :

-The tournaments menu lets you :
+The tournaments menu allows you to :
 - (1) Create new tournaments
 - (2) Select a tournament
 - (3) Search a tournament by it's name and start date